GA-BEWD-2014/BEWD-2014/README.md

 We are using reveal.js with markdown
 See [here](https://github.com/hakimel/reveal.js) for further documentation.

-You can choose another presentation tool i.e Keydown is another alernative.
+You can choose another presentation tool (i.e Keydown is another alernative).

 PREPARING FOR CLASS